 The website is now an established part of the Parish Council.
 If you have any suggestions or items you would like to see then send your comments to the Parish Clerk.
 Fishburn Parish Council does not take any responsibility for the accuracy of information on this site.
 All information is provided in good faith and is considered to be correct at the time.
 It is hoped that any groups or organisations in Fishburn will broadcast their news and/or forthcoming events on here.

 Fishburn Pit Wheel

 The original Fishburn Pit Wheel has been installed on the site of the old Coke Works, with a paved area containing bricks dedicated to those who worked at either the Pit or the Coke Works.
-An official Opening Ceremony took place on Friday 10th July 2015, starting at Fishburn Community Centre at 7pm and then transferring to the site of the Wheel at 7.30pm.
+An official Opening Ceremony took place on Friday 10th July 2015 at Fishburn Community Centre and then transferred to the site of the wheel.
 Fishburn Band were in attendance.
-An gathering of about 400 watched the official opening by Keith Grubb and Phoebe Turner.
+A gathering of about 400 watched the official opening by Keith Grubb and Phoebe Turner.
 Keith is the man who alerted Fishburn to the availability of the wheel and Phoebe is a young resident of Fishburn.
 They were both presented with a small memento of the occasion by the Parish Council.
 A presentation of a clock was also made to Billy Elliott, of Fishburn Band, in recognition of his dedication and fundraising for the Band over many years.
 A short film - FISHBURN COLLIERY WHEEL - A CELEBRATION OF COMMUNITY documenting the ceremony marking the return of Fishburn's colliery wheel - 10th July 2015 - in association with the North Regional Brass Band Trust (NRBBT), Fishburn Parish Council and Fishburn Band:

 Many people in Fishburn do not realise that the Village Green extends all the way down one side of Butterwick Road past the Co-op to the entrance to Oakdene Road.
 In recent years cars have been parking on the Green near to the Co-op and a lot of damage was done to the area, with dangerous holes appearing.
 Recent remedial work has taken place to restore the Green to its proper state and protective fencing and posts have been erected to try and prevent the damage happening again.
 The Co-op have removed the bollards that were in the centre of their car park to allow vehicles to pull straight through when leaving, without having to reverse.

 Fishburn Sports & Leisure Complex, Butterwick Road, Fishburn, TS21 4DU

-Parish councillors have reiterated their commitment to working in partnership with the Bowls Club and have recently lifted and re-laid the paving stones surrounding the bowling green.
-Members have welcomed the Club's plans for fresh activities and events to help the Club become more sustainable.
-The Parish Council has also planted some new rose bushes to replace the old ones in the flower beds at the Bowling Green.
+Parish councillors have reiterated their commitment to working in partnership with the Bowls Club and have lifted and re-laid the paving stones surrounding the bowling green.
+Members welcomed the Club's plans for fresh activities and events to help the Club become more sustainable.
+The Parish Council also planted some new rose bushes to replace the old ones in the flower beds at the Bowling Green.
 Beds of 'Peace' roses commemorate the centenary of the First World War to show respect for residents of Fishburn past and present who have gone to war, and 'Queen Elizabeth' roses mark the Queen's 90th birthday, as well as 'Nostalgia' (eye-catching creamy-white to bright cherry-red colour) and 'Remembrance' (red) and 'Beautiful Britain' (orange).

-Fishburn Allotment Association has now taken over the management of the allotment site located at South View (behind Front Street), on behalf of the Parish Council.
+Fishburn Allotment Association has taken over the management of the allotment site located at South View (behind Front Street), on behalf of the Parish Council.
 The Parish Council has carried out modification of the water supply system at the allotment site to bring stand pipes and taps to a legal standard and agreed a new Service Level Agreement (SLA) with the Allotment Association.
 Allotment rents are collected in January each year instead of April, which helps in identifying which allotments are likely to be vacant for the coming year.
 They can then be re-allocated in time for the majority of the growing season, instead of becoming overgrown and therefore difficult to pull round.
 Anyone wishing to be placed on the waiting list should e-mail the Secretary of the Allotment Association, Sandra Dowson: e-mail email@example.com giving their name, home address and contact number.
 Allotments will be allocated strictly according to the waiting list.
 The yearly rental is payable in January each year.

 Fishburn is home to the Fishburn Brass Band, started by local miners as the Fishburn Colliery Welfare band in the 1950s.
 The band have won several high profile contests including the Scottish Open Champions in 2005 and the Durham County Brass Band League.
-The band also plays on the streets of Fishburn on the day of the Durham Miners Gala and at Christmas playing traditional Christmas carols.
+The band also plays on the streets of Fishburn on the day of the Durham Miners' Gala and at Christmas playing traditional Christmas carols.